IADRP: search for funded research projects in Alzheimer's disease

 You can find out who is doing work in your area of interest in the US and other countries, and who is paying for that work.
 It’s a great way to identify funders, find collaborators, and search for gaps that may need to be addressed.
 How?
 By using…

-The NIA recently developed, in collaboration with the Alzheimer’s Association, a publicly available database to help coordinate and plan Alzheimer’s research, the International Alzheimer’s Disease Research Portfolio (IADRP).
+The NIA recently developed, in collaboration with the Alzheimer’s Association, a publicly available database to help coordinate and plan Alzheimer’s research, the International Alzheimer's and Related Dementias Research Portfolio (IADRP).
 Pronounce it: “eye drop.”
 The goal is to have all Alzheimer’s disease funders, from the public and private sectors and internationally, take part.
 We are making steady progress towards that goal.
 As one of the program officers for this effort, I find this a helpful tool to assess gaps and identify opportunities for collaboration.

 If you fund Alzheimer’s research, we and the Association invite you to join IADRP.
 If you are a researcher, you will get an unprecedented view of the universe of Alzheimer’s research—what is underway and who is supporting it.

 With IADRP, you can take a look at research portfolios from 2008 to 2011 for:

 - Alzheimer’s Association

 IADRP includes almost $2 billion dollars in funded research over 4 funding years.
 That represents more than 2,000 unique projects and researchers in 24 countries.

 New data (and more data) coming soon.

 The newest members of IADRP include: